complyue/cod-project/design/MemoryRegionAndRegionalTypes.md

 - Maintain clean separation between core functionality and serialization
 - Benefit from compile-time optimization of inline implementations

-**YAML Container Support**: YAML deserialization supports containers holding both bits types and regional types.
+**YAML Container Support**: YAML deserialization supports containers holding both bits types and regional types.  **Mapping nodes** are deserialised into `iopd<V>` instances, guaranteeing that the *user-defined order of keys* is preserved on round-trip serialisation.
+Internally the container combines a vector (for order) with a hash index (for O(1) look-ups), so there is no performance trade-off when accessing elements programmatically.

 The implementation leverages the fixed-size and RTTI-free constraints of regional types to:

 - Allocate uninitialized memory at final container locations
 - Use the raw pointer version `from_yaml(mr, node, T* raw_ptr)` for direct in-place construction